MiguelRipoll23/homebridge-securitysystem/SECURITY.md

 ## Reporting a Vulnerability

-Please email findings to miguelripoll23@outlook.com.
+Please report any findings using GitHub.